 In addition to Louisiana's current emissions, many industrial expansions or new facilities have been announced across the state.
-Based on announced projects that have received permits, cumulative new industrial GHG emissions could reach up to 120 MMT per year.
-Potential impact of these facilities is included in the upper bound of the projected business-as-usual model below.
+Based on announced projects that have received air permits, cumulative new industrial GHG emissions could reach up to $120 \text{ MMT CO}2\text{e}$ per year.
+The potential GHG impact of these facilities is included in the upper bound of the projected Business As Usual model in the following section.

-PROJECTING A BUSINESS-AS-USUAL FUTURE
+PROJECTING A BUSINESS AS USUAL FUTURE

 The ways in which Louisiana's emissions might increase, particularly from industrial facilities, are important to consider when taking climate action.
-The Louisiana Energy Policy Simulator (EPS) Tool, used for both rounds of consequence analysis and for informing policy design, includes a Business-As-Usual (BAU) case that factors in some amount of economic growth, rebounding from a COVID-related recession, and other factors.
-This BAU case represents a future without climate action, continuing on a trajectory of increased emissions (Figure 7).
-There are some uncertainties with the business-as-usual future as well, such as the approximately 50 announced industrial expansions or new facilities for 2021 or later, noted in the section above.
+The Louisiana EPS Tool, used for both rounds of consequence analysis and for informing policy design, includes a Business As Usual scenario that factors in some amount of economic growth, rebounding from a COVID-related recession, and other factors.
+This Business As Usual scenario represents a future without climate action, continuing on a trajectory of increased emissions (Figure 7).
+There are some uncertainties with the Business As Usual future as well, such as the approximately 50 announced industrial expansions or new facilities for 2021 or later, noted in the section above.

 FIGURE 7.
-BUSINESS AS USUAL SCENARIO OF GHG EMISSIONS IN LOUISIANA, 2020-2050.
+BUSINESS AS USUAL SCENARIO AND UNCERTAINTY OF GHG EMISSIONS IN LOUISIANA, 2020-2050.

-However, even the BAU case is subject to uncertainty.
+However, even the Business As Usual scenario is subject to uncertainty.
 Emissions could continue to increase - especially if new facilities and expansions are permitted and built.
 Those emissions are in the upper bound of the uncertainty seen in Figure 7 above.
 Industrial production could continue to increase while efficiency gains are also made, which might lower emissions; given that the state's emissions were essentially flat from 2005 to 2018, this represents the lower bound of the uncertainty.
-What is certain is that business as usual will not lead to a net zero future for Louisiana, and aggressive action is needed.
+What is certain is that Business As Usual will not lead to a net zero future for Louisiana, and aggressive action is needed.

 The math problem of how Louisiana confronts its emissions is difficult.
-While this planning process began with the 2005 data, it was unclear until the middle of 2021 that statewide emissions were relatively flat from 2005 to 2018.
-Without the benefit of that information, the goal-setting for 2025 was done without an understanding of how far Louisiana would have to go to achieve reductions from the 2005 baseline.
+While this planning process began with 2005 data, it was unclear until the middle of 2021 that statewide emissions were relatively flat from 2005 to 2018.
+Without the benefit of that information, the goal-setting for 2025 was done without knowing how far Louisiana would have to go to achieve reductions from the 2005 baseline.
 If Louisiana had taken earlier climate action, those short-term goals may have been achievable.
 Notably, 2018 GHG emissions from electric power generation were down by 21% from 2005 levels, while industrial emissions (inclusive of natural gas and oil systems) rose by 14% over the same period.7

-While, in some ways Louisiana is catching up to other states that have been taking climate action over the past decades, in other ways Louisiana is charting new ground.
+While in some ways Louisiana is catching up to other states that have been taking climate action over the past decades, in other ways Louisiana is charting new ground.
 No state has ever attempted to tackle industrial emissions at this scale.
 This aggressive plan offers the opportunity for Louisiana to lead the way in climate action, particularly industrial decarbonization, and set a global example.